 All you have to make sure is that the subject photographed doesn’t appear to be confusing while in macro mode and remains aesthetically pleasing in the eyes of your viewer.
 Anything that falls within this category can qualify as a suitable subject.

-Mainly subjects that are used in micro photography are small insects, water droplets, butterflies, and small items like miniature dolls, accessories, household items, jewelry, and coins.
-It is easier to photography Inanimate objects as they are stationary, while, on the other hand, moving subjects like insects and bugs can become a challenge to capture.
+Mainly used microphotography subjects are small insects, water droplets, butterflies, and small items like miniature dolls, accessories, household items, jewelry, and coins.
+It is easier to photograph Inanimate objects as they are stationary, while, on the other hand, moving subjects like insects and bugs can become a challenge to capture.

-Bonus tip: a key to photograph small moving objects is to capture them from a safe distance so that they are not scared.
+Bonus tip: a key to photographing small moving objects is to capture them from a safe distance and not be scared.
 This avoids their movements and enables you to capture a still shot.

 Using a long focal length for subjects that are alive

-Choose your lens according to your subject, because you should go for longer focal lengths if you want to shoot animate objects like living animals.
-You will have to capture them from distance and for that, you have to “digitally” move in closer without physically moving or else they will get scared away.
+Choose your lens according to your subject because you should go for longer focal lengths if you want to shoot animate objects like living animals.
+You will have to capture them from a distance, and for that, you have to “digitally” move in closer without physically moving, or else they will get scared away.

-So if you want to photograph them close-up in their natural environment without disturbing them then you should have a focal length anything above 90mm, which you can get from macro lenses like the Tokina AT-X 100mm f/2.8 PRO D.
+So if you want to photograph them close-up in their natural environment without disturbing them, then you should have a focal length of anything above 90mm, which you can get from macro lenses like the Tokina AT-X100mm f/2.8 PRO D.

 Incorporating accessories to aid you

-Remember even with a dedicated macro lens, you will need assisting accessories to achieve spectacular macro shots.
-So to conduct exceptional macro photography incorporate accessories in your kit.
+Remember, even with a dedicated macro lens.
+You will need to assist accessories in achieving spectacular macro shots.
+So to conduct exceptional macro photography, incorporate accessories in your kit.
 There’s what they call a diopter.

-You can make use of tripods to achieve stability or utilize tubes or bellows which are accordion-like parts which can expand and help a camera achieve ultra-tight close-ups.
-You can use lens adapters which will enable you to manually control the aperture and reverse the lens.
+You can use tripods to achieve stability or utilize tubes or bellows, which are accordion-like parts that can expand and help a camera achieve ultra-tight close-ups.
+You can use lens adapters, which will enable you to control the aperture and reverse the lens manually.

 Customizing the background

 Background matters a lot in macro photography.
-For inanimate objects you can easily customize the background as you have complete control over the position of the subject, you can change the lighting and background as per your liking.
+For inanimate objects, you can easily customize the background as you have complete control over the subject’s position.
+You can change the lighting and background as per your liking.

-So place your desired background which matches with the subject and the composition to ensure that they don’t clash.
+So place your desired background, which matches the subject and the composition, to ensure that they don’t clash.

-Bonus tip: Expert photographers prefer to make use of contrasting background to create a beautiful background blur by placing the subject farther away from the backdrop.
+Bonus tip: Expert photographers prefer the contrasting backgrounds to create a beautiful background blur by placing the subject farther away from the backdrop.

 Focus on the depth of field

-Most photographers use smaller apertures as this enables them to increase the depth of field and makes sure that the vital aspects of the subject are in focus and are sharp.
-However, this leads to a problem of diffracted and reduced light which greatly reduces the sharpness of your overall image.
+Most photographers use smaller apertures as this enables them to increase the depth of field and make sure that the subject’s vital aspects are in focus and are sharp.
+However, this leads to a problem of diffracted and reduced light, which greatly reduces the sharpness of your overall image.

-But, you cannot use a very large aperture as it will reduce the depth of field, and will cause many aspects of the means subject to blur.
-So to achieve a balance between the hardest desired depth of field and sharpness is the hardest part of macro photography.
+But, you cannot use a substantial aperture as it will reduce the depth of field and cause many aspects of the means subject to blur.
+To achieve a balance between the hardest desired depth of field and sharpness is the hardest part of macro photography.

-You have to shoot from a perspective which will allow you to focus the most vital parts of your subject and also ensures that your image remains sharp along with a beautifully maintained bokeh.
-Thus, you will have to the largest aperture that will lead to such results.
+You have to shoot from a perspective that will allow you to focus on the most vital parts of your subject and ensure that your image remains sharp and a beautifully maintained bokeh.
+Thus, you will have the largest aperture that will lead to such results.

 Creating better lighting

-One of the most important components of photography is light, and it is also a key for macro photographers.
-Creating good lighting conditions is obviously necessary for a macro shot as well because it greatly benefits results.
+One of the most important photography components is light, and it is also a key for macro photographers.
+Creating good lighting conditions is necessary for a macro shot as well because it greatly benefits results.

-Not only does it artistically improve the shots, but by adding the light you can support your exposure settings.
-The tip is to use a ring flash which enables the use of smaller apertures and help beginners and utilize faster shutter speeds, especially when conducting handheld shots of moving objects.
+Not only does it artistically improve the shots, but by adding the light, you can support your exposure settings.
+The tip uses a ring flash, which enables the use of smaller apertures and helps beginners utilize faster shutter speeds, especially when conducting handheld shots of moving objects.

 Improving the in-camera composition

 No matter what photography genre it is, the in-camera composition is a vital key for all.
-And for shooting macro it is necessary for a photographer to learn how to enhance their composition in-camera.
+And for shooting macro, a photographer must learn how to enhance their composition in-camera.

-This means to properly frame their subject before pressing the shutter and not to rely heavily on post-processing to amend the composition.
-It is crucial for macro photography as it results in images of high resolution, instead of poor picture quality of cropped images.
+This means properly framing their subject before pressing the shutter and not relying heavily on post-processing to amend the composition.
+It is crucial for macro photography as it results in high-resolution images instead of poor picture quality of cropped images.

 Planning the point of focus

-To get a perfect shot, what you really need to do is focus correctly on your subject and press the shutter.
-But remember this sound easy but it is not because the emphasis is on focus in macro photography.
-It will do you good to realize sooner that point of focus really matters in macro shots as it greatly improves the composition.
-Using a tripod (depending on subject) may highly improve picture’s quality.
+To get a perfect shot, you need to focus correctly on your subject and press the shutter.
+But remember, this sounds easy, but it is not because the emphasis is on macro photography.
+It will do you good to realize that point of focus matters in macro shots as it greatly improves the composition.
+Using a tripod (depending on the subject) may highly improve the picture’s quality.

-Macro photography is known to be a rewarding style of photography, even though it is complicated for a lot of beginners.
+Macro photography is a rewarding style of photography, even though it is complicated for a lot of beginners.

-Yes, there are a lot of things to remember and many skills to be learned to become a professional macro shot, it all eventually pays off.
+Yes, there are many things to remember and many skills to become a professional macro photographer.
+It all eventually pays off.
 Just remember to practice a lot and make it a habit.
-It will require time so be patient and everything will fall into place.
+It will require time, so be patient, and everything will fall into place.